 Who is?it for?

 All employees, as well as their employers, are?responsible for contributions to the UIF.
-However, an employees is excluded from contributing to the UIF if–
+However, an employee is excluded from contributing to the UIF if he or she–

-- Employed by the employer for less than 24 hours a month
+- Is employed by the employer for less than 24 hours a month

 - Receives remuneration under a contract of employment as contemplated in section 18(2) of the Skills Development Act, 1998 (Act No.97 of 1998)

-- Employed as an officer or employee in the national or provincial sphere of Government
+- Is employed as an officer or employee in the national or provincial sphere of Government

 - Entered the Republic for the purpose of carrying out a contract of service, apprenticeship or learnership within the Republic.
 If upon termination, the employer is required by law or by the contract of service, apprenticeship or learnership, or by any other agreement or undertaking, to?send home?that person, or if that person needs to leave the Republic

-- The President, Deputy President, a Minister, Deputy Minister, a member of the National Assembly, a permanent delegate to the National Council of Provinces, a Premier, a member of an Executive Council or a member of a provincial legislature or
+- Is the President, Deputy President, a Minister, Deputy Minister, a member of the National Assembly, a permanent delegate to the National Council of Provinces, a Premier, a member of an Executive Council or a member of a provincial legislature or

-- A member of a municipal council, a traditional leader, a member of a provincial House of Traditional Leaders and a member of the Council of Traditional Leaders.
+- Is a member of a municipal council, a traditional leader, a member of a provincial House of Traditional Leaders and a member of the Council of Traditional Leaders.